RobertBroersma/next-storefront/README.md

 # Next Storefront

-An dazzlingly fast E-Commerce solution built with Typescript and NextJS.
+A dazzlingly fast E-Commerce solution built with Typescript and NextJS.

 # Demo